Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 A second way that we see God’s mercy unfold in this passage is that it points to the cleansing of sin that we have through faith in Christ alone.

 As this situation was described to Elisha, he asked for a new bowl to be brought to him, and he told the people to put salt in it.
 That seems like a very unusual request, doesn’t it?
-We understand that salt doesn't purify water.
-In fact, we look at ways to remove salt from water so that the vast amounts of water in the ocean can be used productively on land.
+We understand that salt doesn't purify water even though it can soften water.
+But we look at ways to remove salt from water so that the vast amounts of water in the ocean can be used productively on land.

 But there is also a positive symbolism to salt.
 Salt was required on all grain offerings.
 We read of that in Leviticus 2:13, “You shall season all your grain offerings with salt.
 You shall not let the salt of the covenant with your God be missing from your grain offering; with all your offerings you shall offer salt.”
 Salt symbolizes purification and incorruption.
 In the place of the polluted, corrupt and sinful practices of the world, Jesus told us that we are the salt of the earth.
 Salt has a preserving element as it symbolizes purification and incorruption.

-In order for your life and my life to be cleansed from the pollution of sin we need that cleansing that only comes through faith in Jesus Christ for salvation.
+In order for your life and my life to be cleansed from the pollution of sin, we need that cleansing that only comes through saving faith in Jesus Christ.
 When, by grace through faith, we are cleansed by the precious blood of Christ, we are cleansed once for all.
-Yet, by the same token, we need the constant cleansing that comes from the Holy Spirit’s sanctifying presence within us, as we are, in the words of Ephesians 5:26, cleansed ... by the washing of water with the word...
+Yet, by the same token, we need the constant cleansing that comes from the Holy Spirit’s sanctifying presence within us, as we are, in the words of Ephesians 5:26, “cleansed ... by the washing of water with the word...”

 Cleansed at the Source